Nikita-kanwar/Xebia-Internship/README.md

 ## 📁 Daily Work & Projects

-Here are the folders organized by day or topic, containing the projects, tasks, and code I worked on during the internship.

 ### 📌 Day 1 – About Me Web Page
 - [📘 View Project](./day1-about-me)
 ---